alessandroquirile/LeukemiaClassifierAPI/README.md

     - Features were extracted using the model specified in the `config.yaml` file (e.g., `resnet50` with pre-trained weights on ImageNet).

 3. **Feature Scaling**:
-    - A **min-max scaling** approach was used to scale the features for each sample:
+    - A **min-max scaling** approach was used to scale the features for each sample.

 4. **Dimensionality Reduction**:
     - Used **Principal Component Analysis (PCA)** to reduce the feature set to the 100 most meaningful components.